lkesteloot/unsong/unsong-2.md

 “He called himself Thamiel, and I could sense the divine energy in him, like and yet unlike any I had ever seen before.
 For a year and a day I studied at his feet, learning his lore, learning aspects of God utterly foreign to the lore of Heaven.
 And after a year and a day, he told me I had learned enough, and he bade me return and teach it to you my fellows.”

-A great clamor arose from all the heavenly hosts, save Uriel, who took advantage of the brief lapse to conjure a parchment and pen and start working on a proof about the optimal configuration of twelve-dimensional shapes..
+A great clamor arose from all the heavenly hosts, save Uriel, who took advantage of the brief lapse to conjure a parchment and pen and start working on a proof about the optimal configuration of twelve-dimensional shapes.
 “Tell us, Sataniel!” they cried.
 “Teach us this new lore, that we may come to more fully understand the Holy One!”

-“Well,” said Sataniel, wiping a sudden bead of sweat off his brow “this is going to sound kind of crazy, but hear me out.
+“Well,” said Sataniel, wiping a sudden bead of sweat off his brow, “this is going to sound kind of crazy, but hear me out.
 What if, instead of serving God, we were to, um, [i]defy[/i] Him?”

 A moment of confusion.
 Uriel proved several important lemmas about tower construction.